MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/use-upsert-insert-update-record.md

 ---
 # Use Upsert to insert or update a record

 You can reduce the complexity involved with data integration scenarios by using the <xref:Microsoft.Xrm.Sdk.Messages.UpsertRequest> message.
 When loading data into Microsoft Dataverse from an external system, for example in a bulk data integration scenario, you may not know if a record already exists in Dataverse.
 In such cases you won’t know if you should call an <xref:Microsoft.Xrm.Sdk.Messages.UpdateRequest> or a <xref:Microsoft.Xrm.Sdk.Messages.CreateRequest> operation.
 This results in your querying for the record first to determine if it exists before performing the appropriate operation.
 You can now reduce this complexity and load data into Dataverse more efficiently by using the new <xref:Microsoft.Xrm.Sdk.Messages.UpsertRequest> (Update or Insert) message.

 <a name="BKMK_UsingUpsert"></a>

 ## Using Upsert

 It is best to use <xref:Microsoft.Xrm.Sdk.Messages.UpsertRequest> only when you aren’t sure if the record exists.
 That is, when you aren’t sure if you should call a <xref:Microsoft.Xrm.Sdk.Messages.CreateRequest> or an <xref:Microsoft.Xrm.Sdk.Messages.UpdateRequest> operation.
 There is a performance decrease in using <xref:Microsoft.Xrm.Sdk.Messages.UpsertRequest> versus using <xref:Microsoft.Xrm.Sdk.Messages.CreateRequest>.
 If you are sure the record doesn’t exist, use <xref:Microsoft.Xrm.Sdk.Messages.CreateRequest>.

 The <xref:Microsoft.Xrm.Sdk.Messages.UpsertRequest> includes a property named <xref:Microsoft.Xrm.Sdk.Messages.UpsertRequest.Target>.
 This property contains the entity instance that will be used in an <xref:Microsoft.Xrm.Sdk.Messages.UpdateRequest> or a <xref:Microsoft.Xrm.Sdk.Messages.CreateRequest> operation.
-It also includes all the columns required by the <xref:Microsoft.Xrm.Sdk.Messages.CreateRequest> for the target entity so that the record can be created if it doesn’t exist.
+It also includes all the attributes required by the <xref:Microsoft.Xrm.Sdk.Messages.CreateRequest> for the target entity so that the record can be created if it doesn’t exist.

+Upsert is intended to be used to synchronize data from an external system.
+Unless the external system maintains a reference to the Dataverse primary key values, the Dataverse table will typically have alternate keys defined that store values that uniquely identify records in the external system and apply a unique constraint.
+When you define <xref:Microsoft.Xrm.Sdk.Entity> instances to use as the <xref:Microsoft.Xrm.Sdk.Messages.UpsertRequest.Target> parameter, you will need to set the <xref:Microsoft.Xrm.Sdk.Entity.KeyAttributes> property with the alternate key values that uniquely identify the record instead of the primary key value.
+The <xref:Microsoft.Xrm.Sdk.Entity> class has two constructors that you can use to specify the key attributes.

+If there is a single key attribute, you can use the [Entity(String, String, Object)](/dotnet/api/microsoft.xrm.sdk.entity.-ctor?view=dataverse-sdk-latest#microsoft-xrm-sdk-entity-ctor(system-string-system-string-system-object) constructor to specify a `keyName` and `keyValue`.
+This is shown in the sample below.

+If there are multiple key attributes, define them using a <xref:Microsoft.Xrm.Sdk.KeyAttributeCollection> class and set them using the <xref:<xref:Microsoft.Xrm.Sdk.Entity(String,KeyAttributeCollection)?displayProperty=nameWithType>> [Entity(String, KeyAttributeCollection)](/dotnet/api/microsoft.xrm.sdk.entity.-ctor?view=dataverse-sdk-latest#microsoft-xrm-sdk-entity-ctor(system-string-microsoft-xrm-sdk-keyattributecollection) constructor.

- You can inspect <xref:Microsoft.Xrm.Sdk.Messages.UpsertResponse.RecordCreated> to determine if the record was created. <xref:Microsoft.Xrm.Sdk.Messages.UpsertResponse.RecordCreated> will be true if the record didn’t exist and was created.
+After sending the request, you can inspect <xref:Microsoft.Xrm.Sdk.Messages.UpsertResponse.RecordCreated> to determine if the record was created. <xref:Microsoft.Xrm.Sdk.Messages.UpsertResponse.RecordCreated> will be true if the record didn’t exist and was created.
 It will be false if the record already existed and was updated. <xref:Microsoft.Xrm.Sdk.Messages.UpsertResponse.Target> will be an `EntityReference` to the record that was found to exist or to the record that was created.

 To understand how <xref:Microsoft.Xrm.Sdk.Messages.UpsertRequest> works, see the following section.

 <a name="BKMK_upsert"></a>